MayaKroft/WINC/superpy/instructions.md

 >
 >The import has been completed

-Here we gave it all three arguments, this excel file has multiple sheets and thus the program asks close to tell it which sheet it needs to import, here we wrote *purch* but we could have just as well written *1* this because indexes start up *0*.
+Here we gave it all three arguments, this excel file has multiple sheets and thus the program asks close to tell it which sheet it needs to import, here we wrote *purch* but we could have just as well written *1* this because indexes start up from *0*.
 Because the date format and the column names were the same, the import simply continues, first backing up the information that was already in the program, and then replacing it with the data we gave it.

 &nbsp;